Kenwren/Kenwren/README.md

 ![lofi](https://github.com/Kenwren/kenwren/assets/155591015/7b0464b2-2686-47f3-b437-dfabe31248a5)

 ## About me
-Hello planet!
+Hello world!
 I am Kenwren L. Apilado, a Student of MITT and a software developer in Winnipeg Canada.

-I am passionate developer focused on creating beautiful, aesthetic and functional websites.
-I also enjoy learning and helping others to transform ideas into a reality.
+I am passionate developer dedicated on creating beautiful, aesthetic and functional websites and games.
+I also enjoy helping and learning from others to transform ideas into a reality.

 My programming experience includes Javascript, and Node.
 Would you like to know more?
 Get in touch, grab a cup of coffee.
 I will look forward to be hearing from you!